isaacholt100/isaacholt/public/maths-notes/year-3/quantum-comp/quantum-comp.typ

     Unitary transformations of a qubit correspond to rotations of points on/in Bloch sphere about the origin, representing the fact that unitary transformations cannot transform pure states to mixed states.
 ]
 #remark[
-    Measurements and transform any state to a pure state.
+    Measurements transform any state to a pure state.
 ]
 #proposition[
     $tr(rho^2)$ is invariant under unitary transformations (time evolution).